-National Mustard Museum.
-It's the home of the world's largest collection of Mustards and Mustard Memorabilia.
+National Mustard Museum, the home of the world's largest collection of Mustards and Mustard Memorabilia.

 But this is a Chocolate Blog, so why Mustard?
-Well, you might not think of putting Chocolate and Mustard together, but actually it's a wonderful combination.
-Add Merlot, and you're speaking my language.
+Because Chocolate and Mustard go great together!
+I've posted a Spicy Chocolate Mustard Cookie recipe from Colman's Mustard.
+Add Merlot, and you're really speaking my language.
 What a wonderful blend of flavors.

 The Napa Mustard Company has a wonderful Noyo Reserve Merlot 'n Chocolate Mustard.